 Updated 26 May 2017

 Making caravans more stable is readily possible by design, loading, and tow vehicle use and choice.
 This article by Collyn Rivers explains how.
 It also provides practical guidelines for buying a caravan and tow vehicle, their loading and on-road usage.
-For a full technical explanation of why rigs can be unstable please see my http://caravanandmotorhomebooks.com/caravan-and-tow-vehicle-dynamics/
+For a full technical explanation of why rigs can be unstable please see my Caravan and Tow Vehicle Dynamics/.
+See also Why Caravans Roll Over/

 An only too typical caravan roll-over.
 Pic: original source unknown.

 Making caravans more stable – caravan weight